 We see a similar neurological phenomenon in the brain areas that control vision called the visual cortex.
 In babies, when there is a visual obstruction in one or both eyes, the visual signals to the visual cortex are disrupted.
 If left untreated, the child loses vision daily because the visual cortex at the back of the brain atrophies.
 The vision loss will become permanent if left untreated.
 This is known in the field of ophthalmology as amblyopia.
 To treat amblyopia, the ophthalmologist corrects the problem causing the visual obstruction and patches the better-seeing eye for six or more hours daily.
 We can clinically observe the worse seeing, amblyopic, eye improve vision monthly.
 If treated early, then we can see normal vision in six to twelve months.

 Virtual autism is similar.
-The digital media is holding the child’s attention at the cost of redirecting neurological development away from the brain areas associated with speech, eye contact, emotional regulation, social communication, creativity, and numerous other skills.
+Digital media is holding the child’s attention at the cost of redirecting neurological development away from the brain areas associated with speech, eye contact, emotional regulation, social communication, creativity, and numerous other skills.
 On the other hand, the child over-develops skills learned from the videos watched or games played.
 With years and years of using digital media for six, eight, or ten hours daily, the brain strengthens the brain centers associated with the processing of the media being consumed.
-The child may display autistic symptoms, and sometimes severely.
+The child may display autistic symptoms, sometimes severely.

 Autism rates were about 1 in 5000 children in the 1970s.
 In 2023, the CDC stated that 1 in 36 children have autism.
 While some of the increased rates can be attributable to better recognition and diagnosis, the missing intervention is the removal of the excessive utilization of digital media.
 If you have a young child with autism or a grandchild with autism, then there is hope.
-To re-emphasize our previous statement, we have seen young children with severe autistic symptoms drop their autism diagnosis after 6 months of zero screen time.
-Children born with autism show improvement too because without screens, their developmental trajectory changes for the better.
+To re-emphasize our previous statement, we have seen young children with severe autistic symptoms drop their autism diagnosis after six months of zero screen time.
+Children born with autism show improvement, too, because without screens, their developmental trajectory changes for the better.

 Let’s consider the case of the twin sisters who were about age six.
 One girl used her digital tablet for numerous hours daily.
 The other girl was not interested in digital media.
 The girl who used her digital tablet excessively was developing autistic symptoms.
 The mother was encouraged to cut back significantly or remove the digital tablet completely.
 Within six months, the girl who was behind developmentally caught up to her sister and was no longer considered to be on the autistic spectrum.

 Around 2012, I (Dr. Doan) gave a talk on digital media and brain development.
 One of the parents in the audience had a severely autistic boy who was about age 10.
 The family decided to remove all screen time from their son, who would have a temper tantrum and require being bear-hugged for an hour after his tablet was removed.
 This family continued to remove all digital media from their son’s life.
-I saw the parents 9 years later, and they proudly informed me that his son is now a highly functioning autistic man and that he graduated from high school.
-People cannot tell that their son has autism.
-This couple is certain that the removal of all digital media from their son’s life changed his developmental trajectory and changed his life.
+I saw the parents nine years later, and they proudly informed me that their son is now a highly functioning autistic man and that he graduated from high school.
+People cannot tell their son has autism.
+This couple is certain that removing all digital media from their son’s life changed his developmental trajectory and changed his life.

 These stories are not isolated incidences.
 We have communicated with doctors, early intervention therapists, and professionals around the world who have observed similar results with the removal of excessive digital media (Harlé, 2019).
 Digital media is a convenient babysitter for young children, but the neurological costs are devastating.